redarqas/crypto-crafter/README.md

 ##### Chain core domain

 Expresses the craft use case for a specific blockchain.
-Craft use case is based on core primitive: encode + sign + combine + broadcast
+Craft use case is based on core primitives: encode + sign + combine + broadcast

-As an example solana core domain is implemented, through the same model:
+As an example Solana core domain is implemented, through the same model:

 - Model, refined for the specific chain
 - Boundary, composed using core boudaries